gselander/pq-suites/draft-spm-lake-pqsuites.md

 ## Using KEMs for EDHOC Key Exchange {#KEM}

-Given a quantum-resistant KEM, such as ML-KEM-512, with encapsulation key ek, ciphertext c and shared secret key K (using the notation of {{FIPS203}}), EDHOC is applied as follows:
+Given a quantum-resistant KEM, such as ML-KEM-512, with encapsulation key ek, ciphertext c, and shared secret key K (using the notation of {{FIPS203}}).
+The Diffie-Hellman procedure in EDHOC is replaced by a KEM procedure as follows:

+* The Initiator generates a new encapsulation / decapsulation key pair matching the selected cipher suite.

-* The encapsulation key ek is transported in the G_X field.
+* The encapsulation key ek is transported in the G_X field in message_1.

+* The Responder calculates (K,c) = Encaps(ek).

-* The ciphertext c is is transported in the G_Y field.
+* The ciphertext c is transported in the G_Y field in message_2.

+* The Initiator calculates the shared secret K = Decaps(c).

 * G_XY is the shared secret key K.

 Note that G_Y does not contain a public key when a KEM is used in this way.

 The security requirements and security considerations of EDHOC and the KEM algorithm used apply.
-For example, the Initiator MUST generate a new encapsulation / decapsulation key pair matching the selected cipher suite for each EDHOC session.
+For example, the Initiator MUST generate a new encapsulation / decapsulation key pair for each EDHOC session.

 Conventions for using post-quantum KEMs within COSE are described in {{I-D.ietf-jose-pqc-kem}}.
+Note that K corresponds to the initial shared secret SS' in that document.

 Note that this use of KEM applies both to standalone KEM and hybrid KEMs such as, e.g., X-wing {{I-D.connolly-cfrg-xwing-kem}}.